SS Vaterland (1913): Service for United States Lines

 Her passenger average reached 1,300 by 1926, making her the second most traveled ship on the Atlantic that year.
 Throughout 1927, she carried a career high 40,537 passengers, which was more than any other ship that year, including a record 2,741 passengers on an eastbound crossing that September.
 Despite her loyal passenger following, it would not be enough to make her profitable.

 Her economic problems lay primarily in high labor costs and fuel costs which were compounded by Prohibition.
 From 1920 all US registered ships counted as an extension of US territory, making them "dry ships" according to the National Prohibition Act.
 With the Atlantic shipping capacity oversaturated, especially after the Immigration Act of 1924, alcohol-seeking passengers readily chose other liners.
 But Leviathan was an American symbol of power and prestige, which despite her economic failings, made her a popular ship with loyal travelers.
 She attracted attention as the largest and fastest ship in the American merchant marine and featured in countless advertisements.
-The only serious incident occurred one day out of Cherbourg on a winter crossing in 1924 where she met a fierce storm with 90 ft waves and winds up to 100 mph, at times forcing her into 20 degree rolls.
+The only serious incident occurred one day out of Cherbourg on a winter crossing in 1924 where she met a fierce storm with 90ft waves and winds up to 100mph, at times forcing her into 20 degree rolls.
 Eleven portholes were smashed and 32 passengers were injured by the time the storm abated.

 Captain Herbert Hartley commanded Leviathan from July 1923 until he retired in February 1928.
 (Hartley published his autobiography titled Home Is the Sailor in 1955).
 By the end of the decade, the "good years" were over, in which time the United States Lines had been sold and re-nationalized.
 In 1929 Leviathan was finally allowed to serve "medicinal alcohol" outside US territorial waters to make her more competitive with foreign lines and was quickly sent on Booze Cruises to make money.